EIS Transition: Telecom Contracts Extended Until May 2023

 These contracts are designed to bring state-of-the-art network solutions to federal agencies.
 The program consists of two sets of acquisitions through which federal agencies can obtain services.

 Networx Enterprise is also designed to provide federal agencies a range of Network Services with a special focus on access arrangements.
 The suppliers on Enterprise include AT&T, CenturyLink, Level 3, and Verizon (nongovernment websites).

 To select a supplier, contracting officers at federal agencies make a fair opportunity [PDF - 348 KB] decision based on factors that suit agency needs - including price, past performance, technical requirements or any other criteria deemed fit by the agency.

 The Networx acquisition has predefined service level agreements [PDF - 670 KB] for each service type.
 This enables the agency to know what to expect from suppliers and allows a high level of reliability for mission critical needs.

 One of the missions of GSA is to use the purchasing power of government to drive down prices and reduce costs for agencies.
 GSA closely and continually evaluates how Networx is meeting this mission, especially around the area of pricing.
-For FY17 Overall (October-September), the Networx program saved taxpayers and agency users approximately $671.4 Million on telecommunications, compared to best commercial prices.
-Through FY18 Overall (October-Sep), the Networx program has saved taxpayers and agency users approximately $671.2 Million on telecommunications compared to best commercial prices.
+For the first two quarters of FY20 (Oct-Mar), the Networx program has saved taxpayers and agency users approximately $346.1 Million on telecommunications compared to best commercial prices.
+For FY19 Overall (October-Sep), the Networx program has saved taxpayers and agency users approximately $675.5 Million, totaling $6 Billion in cumulative savings since 2007.